• Skip to main content

 Easy-to-miss Chinese teahouse Ching Ching Cha sells a large selection of loose and brewed tea and accoutrements in the retail section, with a cozy restaurant area in back with a full “tea menu” and additional small bites.

 Up Wisconsin Avenue, Lutèce serves casual French seasonal fare in a lovely little setting, and has garnered recent notice from the New York Times.
-Nearby Boulangerie Christophe is the place to go for authentic French pastries, sandwiches, soups, quiche, and good bread.
+Nearby Boulangerie Christophe is a place to go for authentic French pastries, sandwiches, soups, quiche, and good bread.
+Brace yourself; the line gets long on weekends.

 You can also satisfy your Georgetown sweet tooth at Paris-based Ladurée (les macarons!) or at upscale chocolateries L.A.
 Burdick and relative newcomer Petite Soeur.